duckupus/ctf-writeups/Reverse/First Program/README.md

 This is an easy level reversing challenge \
 files given
 - [simplere](./simplere)

 First, lets check it's strings.
-I like to use `rabin2`[^1] from the `radare2` framework as I can more easily control what strings are printed.
+I like to use `rabin2`[^1] from the `radare2` framework for this as I can more easily control what strings are printed.
 ```sh
 └─$ rabin2 -z simplere
 [Strings]